tucats/ego/LANGUAGE.md

         }
         fmt.Println("The value is ", i)  (5)
     }

 This loop will print the values 1, 2, 3, 4, and 6.
 Here's what
 each statement is doing:

 1. During each execution of the loop body, the index value is compared to 5.
-If it is equal to 5 (using the `==` operator), the conditional statment is executed.
+If it is equal to 5 (using the `==` operator), the conditional statement is executed.
 2. The `continue` statement causes control to branch back to the top of the loop.
 The index value is incremented, and then tested again to see if the loop should run again.
 The `continue` statement means "stop executing the rest of this loop body, but continue looping".
-3. Similarly, the index is compared to 7, and if it equal to 7 then the conditional statment is executed.
+3. Similarly, the index is compared to 7, and if it equal to 7 then the conditional statement is executed.
 4. The `break` statement exits the loop entirely.
 It means "without changing any of the values, behave as if the loop condition had been met and resume execution after the loop body.

 &nbsp;
 &nbsp;

-# User Function Definitions <a name="userfuncs"></a>
+# User Function Definitions <a name="user-functions"></a>

 In addition to the [Builtin Functions](#builtinfunctions) listed previously, the user program can create functions that can be executed from the _Ego_ program.
 Just like variables, functions have scope, and can only be accessed from within the program in which they are declared.
 Most functions are defined in the program file before the body of the program.

-## The `func` Statement <a name="funcstmt"></a>
+## The `func` Statement <a name="function-statement"></a>

 Use the `func` statement to declare a function.
 The function must have a name, optionally a list of parameter values that are passed to the function, and a return type that indicates what the function is expected to return.
 This is followed by the function body which is executed, with the function arguments all available as local variables.
 For example,

-    func addem( v1 float, v2 float) float {
+    func addValues( v1 float, v2 float) float {
         x := v1 + v2
         return x
     }

     // Calculate what a variable value (10.5) added to 3.8 is a := 10.5
-    x := addem(a, 3.8)
+    x := addValues(a, 3.8)
     fmt.Println("The sum is ", x)

-In this example, the function `addem` is created.
+In this example, the function `addValues` is created.
 It accepts two parameters; each is of type float in this example.
 The parameter values actually passed in by the caller will be stored in local variables v1 and v2.
-The function defintiion also indicates that the result of the function will also be a float value.
+The function definition also indicates that the result of the function will also be a float value.

 Parameter types and return type cause type _coercion_ to occur, where values are converted to the required type if they are not already the right value type.
 For example,

-    y := addem("15", 2)
+    y := addValues("15", 2)

 Would result in `y` containing the floating point value 17.0.
 This is because the string value "15" would be converted to a float value, and the integer value 2 would be converted to a float value before the body of the function is invoked.
-So ` type(v1)` in the function will return "float" as the result, regardless of the type of the value passed in when the function was called.
+So `type(v1)` in the function will return "float" as the result, regardless of the type of the value passed in when the function was called.

 The `func` statement allows for a special data type `interface{}`